-The Marine Corps Air Station (MCAS) Camp Pendleton Airport Land Use Compatibility Plan (MCAS Camp Pendleton ALUCP or Compatibility Plan) is the fundamental tool used by the SDCRAA, acting in its capacity as the San Diego County ALUC, in fulfilling its purpose of promoting airport land use compatibility.
+The Marine Corps Air Station (MCAS) Miramar Airport Land Use Compatibility Plan (MCAS Miramar ALUCP or Compatibility Plan) is the fundamental tool used by the SDCRAA, acting in its capacity as the San Diego County ALUC, in fulfilling its purpose of promoting airport land use compatibility.
 Specifically, this Compatibility Plan: (1) provides for the orderly growth of the Airport and the area surrounding the Airport; and (2) safeguards the general welfare of the inhabitants within the vicinity of the Airport and the public in general.
-Essentially then, this Compatibility Plan serves as a tool for use by the ALUC in fulfilling its duty to review land use development proposals within the airport influence area (AIA) at MCAS Camp Pendleton.
+Essentially then, this Compatibility Plan serves as a tool for use by the ALUC in fulfilling its duty to review land use development proposals within the airport influence area (ALA) at MCAS Miramar.
 In addition, the Compatibility Plan provides compatibility policies and criteria applicable to local agencies in their preparation or amendment of land use plans and ordinances and to landowners in their design of new development.

 Details regarding the purpose, scope, and applicability of this Compatibility Plan are set forth in Chapter 2.
-Also, included in Chapter 2 are the procedural requirements associated with the compatibility review of development proposals.
+Also included in Chapter 2 are the procedural requirements associated with the compatibility review of development proposals.
 These procedures together with the compatibility criteria, maps, and other policies in Chapter 3 of the Compatibility Plan comprise the tools used by the ALUC in conducting reviews of proposed land use development actions.

 Use of the Compatibility Plan is not limited only to the ALUC.
 As noted above, the compatibility criteria must be used by local agencies in their preparation or amendment of land use plans and ordinances.
-The ALA of MCAS Camp Pendleton includes lands within four general land use jurisdictions: the County of San Diego (including the unincorporated town of Fallbrook) and the cities of Oceanside, Vista, and Carlsbad.
+The ALA of MCAS Miramar includes lands within four general land use jurisdictions: the County of San Diego and the cities of Poway, San Diego, and Santee.
 State law requires each local agency to modify its general plan and/or land use policy documents and implementing ordinances to be consistent with the ALUCs compatibility plan, or take special steps to overrule the ALUC.
 Furthermore, this Compatibility Plan applies not just to the County and cities, but to school districts, community college districts, special districts, and other local agencies when these entities consider the siting and design of new facilities or expansion of existing ones.
 Finally, private parties are subject to the provisions of this Compatibility Plan either directly or as implemented in the plans and zoning of the local agencies.

+This Compatibility Plan replaces the ALUCP for MCAS Miramar that the SDCRAA, acting in its capacity as the ALUC for San Diego County, adopted in 2004.
+This action was taken by the ALUC in order to amend the Comprehensive Land Use Plan that the San Diego County Association of Governments (SANDAG), which served as the San Diego County ALUC prior to 2003, originally adopted in 1977 for MCAS Miramar and last amended in 1992.
+The 2004 amendments involved only minor modifications to the previous policies.
 As required by state law (Pub.
 Util.
-Code, §21675(b)), this Compatibility Plan is consistent with the safety and noise standards in the Air Installations Compatible Use Zones (AICUZ) prepared by the United States Department of Defense for MCAS Camp Pendleton, dated December 1995.
+Code, §21675(b)), this Compatibility Plan is consistent with the safety and noise standards in the Air Installations Compatible Use Zones (AICUZ) prepared by the United States Department of Defense for MCAS Miramar, dated December 2004, and revised in March 2005.